Superdeterminism Without Conspiracy: Bell's Theorem

 But now, c.f. the third term in (\ref{bell}), we consider the hypothetical world where, keeping $\lambda$ fixed, Alice chooses the nominal direction $\bold x_2$ and Bob $\bold x_3$.
-With $\bold X_3= \bold E(\lambda, x_3)$, $\bold X_3$ is fixed by its value for the first hypothetical world.
+With $\bold X_3= \bold E(\lambda, \bold x_3)$, $\bold X_3$ is fixed by its value for the first hypothetical world.
 We now invoke the key property of the singlet state: if the measurement outcome was $+1$ (say) when Bob's exact setting was $\bold X_2$, then the measurement outcome will be $-1$ in a hypothetical world where Alice's exact setting was $\bold X_2$.
-Hence, both $\bold X_2$ and $\bold X_3$ must be held fixed at their previously determined values.
-However, appealing to the Impossible Triangle Corollary, if $\bold X_1 \cdot \bold X_2$ and $\bold X_1 \cdot \bold X_3$ are rational and if $\phi$ is rational and not \emph{precisely} a multiple of $45^\circ$ (gravitational waves from Andromedan weather will help ensure that), then $\bold X_2 \cdot \bold X_3$ cannot be rational.
+Hence, considering the exact settings corresponding to the third term in (\ref{bell}), $\bold X_2$ and $\bold X_3$ must both be held fixed at their previously determined values.
+However, appealing to the Impossible Triangle Corollary, if $\bold X_1 \cdot \bold X_2$ and $\bold X_1 \cdot \bold X_3$ are rational and if $\phi$ is rational and not \emph{precisely} a multiple of $45^\circ$ (gravitational waves from Andromeda will help ensure that), then $\bold X_2 \cdot \bold X_3$ cannot be rational.
 See Fig \ref{fig1}.